``Where the

 Because Walpurgisnacht falls on the same date as Beltane Eve, one of

-the four great pagan Gaelic holidays, 4
+the four great Gaelic pagan holidays, 4

 this will be, for some pagans and witches, a night much like Hallowe'en (the Eve of